Step by Step guide to Start a blog in Canada

 People are making as much as 25,000 to 30,000 CAD with their blogging career which is a fairly nice income for anyone living in Canada.

 You can also create a blog to promote your business and find new customers in the region.
 For instance, you will answer the questions that your customers may want to ask you.
 You can come up with interesting “How to” articles with informational intent.
-I do so by using SEMrush for day to day keywords research and hearing potential customers through social media listening.
+We do so by keeping a track on keywords research and hearing potential customers through social media listening.
 A blog is also a simple way to promote your expertise on a subject.

 Finally, you can create a blog simply to share your passion with other enthusiasts or your friends and family.
 Here are some of the Canadian lifestyle and fashion bloggers who are doing great.